 - (a) Employees who are required by the employer to camp out or where no reasonable transport facilities are available to allow them to proceed to and from their homes each day shall be paid a camping allowance at a rate set out in Table 2 of Part B for each night the employee camps out. - (b) The employer shall pay the camping allowance in advance if requested, where the employer requires the employee to camp out for all of the rostered working days in a week.
 The employer shall be reimbursed the camping allowance that has been paid in advance excepting where the camp has been shortened or cancelled for reasons beyond the employee's control. - (c) When employees are required to camp, all travelling between their respective depots and camp site at the beginning and/or completion of the camp be undertaken during normal working hours.
 If the employees are required to travel outside normal working hours they shall be paid the appropriate travelling allowance in accordance with subclause (xi) of this clause. - (d) All time occupied in setting up or in shifting camps during the ordinary working hours shall be paid for at ordinary rates.
-Should employees be required to shift camp at times other than during their ordinary hours of work they shall be paid time and a half rates for the time occupied. - (e) (1) The employer shall provide transport for employees, who are required to camp out from the employer depot at the commencement of each working week and to return to such depot at the finish of each working week or when the employees are camped for a period less than one week at the commencement and finish of the period in which the employees are required to camp out. - (2) Notwithstanding (1) above, transport may be mutually arranged between the employer and the employee(s) and shall remain at all times with those employee(s) required to camp. - (f) The employer shall provide free transport once each week to enable commodities for use in camp to be obtained by the employees from the nearest suitable location.
-For the purpose of this subclause, the camping allowance prescribed in paragraph (a) shall be payable to the employees so concerned.
+Should employees be required to shift camp at times other than during their ordinary hours of work they shall be paid time and a half rates for the time occupied.

-- (g) No employee shall be required to camp without at least 24 hours' notice unless such employee agrees to do so. - (h) Where reasonably practicable to do so the employer shall arrange for perishable foods to be purchased on the morning prior to the time of departure on that day. - Minimum standards of caravan accommodation to be provided to employees required to camp out are contained in Schedule 1 to this Award.
+- (e) (1) The employer shall provide transport for employees, who are required to camp out from the employer depot at the commencement of each working week and to return to such depot at the finish of each working week or when the employees are camped for a period less than one week at the commencement and finish of the period in which the employees are required to camp out. - (2) Notwithstanding (1) above, transport may be mutually arranged between the employer and the employee(s) and shall remain at all times with those employee(s) required to camp. - (f) The employer shall provide free transport once each week to enable commodities for use in camp to be obtained by the employees from the nearest suitable location.
+For the purpose of this subclause, the camping allowance prescribed in paragraph (a) shall be payable to the employees so concerned. - (g) No employee shall be required to camp without at least 24 hours' notice unless such employee agrees to do so. - (h) Where reasonably practicable to do so the employer shall arrange for perishable foods to be purchased on the morning prior to the time of departure on that day. - (i) Minimum standards of caravan accommodation to be provided to employees required to camp out are contained in Schedule 1 to this Award. - (j) Where the employee is required to work more than five (5) hours onsite on the final day of camping out and a meal has not been provided by the employer, the employee shall be entitled to a meal allowance at the rate set out in Table 2 of Part B.